Pentre Ifan: Archaeology

 Pentre Ifan was studied by early travellers and antiquarians, and rapidly became famous as an image of ancient Wales, from engravings of the romantic stones.
 George Owen wrote of it in enthusiastic terms in 1603, and Richard Tongue painted it in 1835.

 The first United Kingdom legislation to protect ancient monuments was passed in 1882, and 'The Pentre Evan Cromlech' (as it was styled) was on the initial list of 68 protected sites – one of only three in Wales.
 On 8 June 1884, two years after the passing of the first Ancient Monuments Act, Augustus Pitt Rivers, Britain's first Inspector of Ancient Monuments, made a visit and produced sketch plans of the monument.

 The legal protection the Act gave was limited.
 It became an offence to remove stones or items from the site, but the owner of a monument was exempt from any prosecution.
 The Act however provided for the Commissioner of Works to become 'guardian' of a scheduled monument – in effect to own the monument, even though the land on which it stood remained in private ownership.
-Perhaps as result of Pitt Rivers' visit, this protection was put in place, and the Commissioner of Works and his various successor bodies have been guardians of Pentre Ifan ever since.
+Perhaps as result of Pitt Rivers' visit, this protection was put in place, and the Commissioner of Works and various successor bodies have been guardians of Pentre Ifan ever since.

-Archaeological excavations took place in 1936–37 and 1958–59, both led by William Francis Grimes.
+Archaeological excavations took place in 1936-1937 and 1958-1959, both led by William Grimes.
 This identified rows of ritual pits which lay under the mound, and therefore must predate it.
 Kerbstones for the mound were also found, but not in a complete sequence, and aligned more to the pits than to the stone chamber.
 Very few items were found in the excavations, other than some flint flakes, and a small amount of Welsh (Western) pottery.

 The dolmen is maintained and cared for by Cadw, the Welsh Historic Monuments Agency.
 The site is well kept, and entrance is free.
 It is about 11 mi from Cardigan, and 3 mi east of Newport, Pembrokeshire.